11ty/11ty-website/docs/overview.md

 ## Don’t just take my word for it 🌈

-There are bunch of [sites built using Eleventy](/docs/sites/).
+There are a bunch of [sites built using Eleventy](/docs/sites/).
 But listen to what these [happy developers](/docs/testimonials/) are saying about Eleventy:

 {% include "testimonials.md" %}